 Core Tip #4: Add Speed to Basic Movements

 Using speed doesn’t simply mean trying to set the record for how quickly you can blast through an entire set of an exercise.
-This is about the specific time taken to complete a single rep, all while maintaining tension in your muscles.
+This is about the time taken to complete a single rep, all while maintaining tension in your muscles.

 When working on speed, the goal is to make the movement as fast as possible, then recover enough to allow for a similar or faster speed to occur.
 Think of this as an intensity continuum: you want to push yourself to create maximum intensity on each set and rep.

-Consider it the difference between doing a seated military press (usually a slower speed movement) and an Olympic weightlifter doing a jerk press.
+Consider the difference between doing a seated military press (usually a slower speed movement) and an Olympic weightlifter doing a jerk press.
 The movement is exactly the same with respect to the involvement of the upper body, but the jerk press is faster in execution and requires a lot more timing and technique to execute properly.

-How to Add Speed to Exercises
+How to Add Speed

-You could do something similar with a stomping motion to increase drive velocity through your hips, knees and ankles.
+You could do something similar with a stomping motion to increase drive velocity through your hips, knees, and ankles.

-This would be an incredible way to prepare for exercises such as squats, deadlifts, Olympic lifting or sprinting.
+This would be an incredible way to prepare for exercises such as squats, deadlifts, Olympic lifting, or sprinting.

-Core Tip #5: Master the New Rules of Breathing
+Core Tip #5: Master Your Breathing

-How you breathe during a max weight squat, sprint, sparring session, or a yoga class should be very different.
+How you breathe during a max-weight squat, sprint, sparring session, or a yoga class should be very different.
 And learning how to tailor your breathing to specific activities won’t only make you better at what you’re doing, but it’ll also have a surprising core and abs benefit.

 Here are a few things you should consider based on the activity you perform.

-If you’re looking to lift a max weight, you would likely benefit from taking a massive inhale prior to starting the rep, and then holding your breath.
-You want want to squeeze your breath as hard as possible to help increase spinal stability and core pressure to prevent losing control of the weight.
+If you’re looking to lift a max weight, you would likely benefit from taking a massive inhale prior to starting the rep and then holding your breath.
+You want to squeeze your breath as hard as possible to help increase spinal stability and core pressure to prevent losing control of the weight.

 If sprinting is more up your alley, breathing in a pulsed manner when your foot hits the ground would give you an instantaneous burst of stability and core activity that would help propel you down.